History MAStudy level: Postgraduate

 You will benefit from our support designed to help you succeed and our industry-relevant teaching and resources.
 These include our modern library and computing facilities, dedicated careers advice and Students’ Union.

 The School of Humanities is home to the Confucius Institute.
 This is a collaboration created through collaboration with Jiangxi University of Finance and Economics, which aims to promote an understanding of the Chinese language and culture.

 Careers and opportunities

-On successful completion of the course a student will be able to:
+Upon successful completion of the course you should be able to:

 - Demonstrate a systematic understanding and critical awareness of modern social and cultural history

 - Critically evaluate current advanced scholarship and methodology in the field of history

 - Apply, identify, analyse and critically evaluate a range of historical perspectives and conflicting historical interpretations

 - Evidence awareness of the diverse contexts (historical, social, and cultural) of past and present whilst practising ethically sound and culturally aware historical and professional research skills

 - Conduct specialist independent research at the forefront of knowledge through the use of advanced research methods including synthesising and disseminating research in a critical fashion